John-R-Wallace-NOAA/adcomp/README.md

 ## Other notes

-Neither suppressWarnings() nor suppressMessages() works to suppress these exess warnings coming from a Windows cmd window with a 'g++' call:
+Neither suppressWarnings() nor suppressMessages() works to suppress these excess warnings coming from a Windows cmd window with a 'g++' call:

      library('TMB')
      suppressWarnings(compile('simple.cpp')) # Doesn't work